Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 help(name_of_function)
 ```
 >
-> ## Step 1
+> ## Understanding the Algorithm
 > Script modification will need to be made based on your specific inputs.
 The current format of the algorithm varies slightly state by state, however the fundamental structure is very similar.
+On a high level of abstraction the F.A.M. algorithm preforms these tasks in order:
+> - Read and pre-process input data.
+> - Calculate NDVI maximums over a 5 year user-defined historical period.
+> - Make initial classification on data partitioned by season.
+> - Reclassify observations in post-processing
+> - Export results.
 >
 > This script is written in a functional programming style, where the main calls take place in the last few lines of code.
-To help you understand the logic will start at the beginning.
+To help you understand the logic will start at the beginning and work our way down.
+>
 ```python
 # field status                        cdl
 crp = 5 # cropped                     -> 2